s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/onemath-rng-mt19937.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_rng_mt19937:
+.. _onemath_rng_mt19937:

 mt19937
 =======

 Mersenne Twister pseudorandom number generator.

-.. _onemkl_rng_mt19937_description:
+.. _onemath_rng_mt19937_description:

 .. rubric:: Description

-The Mersenne Twister pseudorandom number generator, mt19937, is a modification of twisted generalized feedback shift register generator [:ref:`Matsumoto98 <onemkl_rng_bibliography>`].
+The Mersenne Twister pseudorandom number generator, mt19937, is a modification of twisted generalized feedback shift register generator [:ref:`Matsumoto98 <onemath_rng_bibliography>`].
 MT19937 has the period length of :math:`2^{19937} - 1` and is 623-dimensionally equidistributed with up to 32-bit accuracy.
 These properties make the generator applicable for simulations in various fields of science and engineering.
 The state of the generator is represented by 624 32-bit unsigned integer numbers.

 .. container:: section